noroadsleft/qmk_configurator/docs/deploy-windows.md

 1. Using your terminal, navigate to the `qmk_configurator` folder.
 2. If this is your first time deploying QMK Configurator, run `yarn install`.
 Otherwise, skip to Step 3.
-3. Run `yarn serve` and wait for yarn to set up the modules.
+3. Run `yarn serve` and wait for Yarn to set up the modules.
-4. When yarn has set up the modules, it will output the local host address for your QMK Configurator instance:
+4. When Yarn has set up the modules, it will output the local host address for your QMK Configurator instance:
    ![MSYS Deploy](deploy-windows-msys-deploy.png)
 5. Open the web browser of your choice<sup>[a](#footnote_supported_browsers)</sup> and open the URL listed as `Local`.